godanny86/asset-share-commons/_pages/search/path/index.md

 ---
 layout: component-page
-title: Tags Filter
+title: Path Filter
 component-group: search
 ---

 ![Tags filter component](./images/main.png)

-The Tags Filter component displays controls that allow an end-user to refine search's based on AEM Tags assigned to the assets.
+The Path Filter component displays controls that allow an end-user to refine search's based on sub-folders of assets stored in the DAM.

-Note this component only matches on exact tags and does NOT match on descendant tags.
+Note the paths configured by this filter **must** be equal

 ## Authoring